Last call: Colorado prohibits serving booze after 10 p.m.

 “The spread of the disease is increasing in Colorado, and the rate of increase is speeding up,” she said.

-Last week, 15 Colorado counties that had been allowed to be less restrictive than statewide orders aimed at halting the spread of the virus were notified that COVID-19 was spreading too quickly in their communities and they risked having their freedoms revoked.
+Last week, 15 Colorado counties that had been allowed to be less restrictive than statewide orders aimed at curbing the virus were notified that COVID-19 was spreading too quickly in their communities and they risked having their freedoms revoked.

 “What is at stake is our economic stability. ...
 If we can control the spread of disease on a county level, it reduces the need for statewide disruption,” Ryan said.